RDXSINGH/tasks/README.md

 #Task 1 - Exploring Supervised Machine Learning
 In this regression task we will predict the percentage of marks that a student is expected to score based upon the number of hours they studied.
 What will be predicted score if a student study for 9.25 hrs in a day?

+TASK2
+From the given ‘Iris’ dataset, predict the optimum number of clusters and represent it visually.